 At last count we had 12 toe cap options and usually when a client is presented with these there is an audible inward groan as in most cases this hasn’t been considered and now they are presented with 12 – which doesn’t really seem a lot does it?
 Or does it?

 Here’s our quick round up of the toes on offer …

-No stitching – usually chosen by those with a smaller foot and nearly always on the Bia and Rita as there is quite a bit going on with the laces.
+No stitching – usually chosen by those with a smaller foot and nearly always on the Bia collection as there is quite a bit going on with the laces.
 In most cases this is the preferred look for the Passage and those wanting to maintain a traditional look.